 Click on the dots below to read more specifics.

-All lower school students play for a minimum of 90 minutes each week.
-Classes are led by Majur Juac, a national chess master and a coach for Chess NYC.
-He inspires students with his soft spoken teaching style, guiding them from the basics into the strategic complexities of the game.
+All lower school students play for a minimum of 90 minutes each week, including an hour-long lesson and time set aside for independent practice.
+Through engaging lessons and opportunity for practice, students quickly move from learning the basics to the strategic complexities of the game.
 As students develop their skills, they are invited to compete at weekend tournaments, first in intramural events at Harlem Academy and then in city-wide youth competitions.

 Our physical education program focuses on encouraging good sportsmanship and character-driven athletics.
 We value a program of mutual respect, safety, and responsibility, where all students feel welcome to try new activities and acquire new skills.
 We seek to give students a sound understanding of the foundational skills that apply to organized sports so they are prepared to participate in competitive athletic environments as they grow older.
 Additionally, students spend 45 minutes, five times a week outdoors at recess, often practicing skills they are gaining in athletics.

 Harlem Academy teachers envision New York City as an extension of their classrooms and weave frequent trips into the curriculum to reinforce student learning.
 Lower school students explore a range of rich cultural and academic resources, including:

 - Alley Pond Environmental Center

 - Off-Broadway Musicals

 How do lower school students spend their time each week?